Dropped Charges, Overturned Convictions, and Delayed Trials in Guantanamo Military Commissions

 - Mohammed al-Qahtani: Al-Qahtani, the alleged “20th 9/11 hijacker,” had his charges dismissed in the military commissions because of his torture by U.S. military interrogators at Guantanamo Bay.

 - David Hicks: Pleaded guilty in 2007 to providing material support for terrorism.
-In 2015, the Pentagon annulled his conviction.
+In 2015, the Court of Military Commission Review overturned his conviction.

 - Salim Hamdan: Found guilty in 2008 of material support for terrorism.
 In 2012, a U.S. Court of Appeals overruled the conviction because material support was not a war crime at the time of his conviction.